top of page

 Fans 2

-The fans show up and have a good time watching the game.
-The Oilmen lead the Midwest Collegiate League/Northern League in attendance every year since the stadium opened, with an average reported attendance of approximately 800.
-There are rarely 800 people in the stands, so buying tickets in advance is not necessary.
+The fans who show up have a good time watching the game.
+The Oilmen led the Northern League in attendance every year since the stadium opened with an average reported attendance of approximately 800.
+There rarely are 800 people in the stands.
+Buying tickets in advance is not necessary.

-At this stadium, you will find some parents of the players and host families.
+At this stadium, you will find lots of parents of the players and host families.
 There are some locals but not a lot of kids at the games.
-Unfortunately, there just aren’t enough fans in attendance to create much of an electric place to the atmosphere.
+Unfortunately, there just aren't enough fans in attendance to create much of an electric atmosphere.

 Access 2

-The prices of the tickets, concessions, free parking, and people make this place worth visiting and a great deal.
+The price of the tickets, concessions, free parking, and people make this place worth visiting and a great deal.

 Extras 4

-In addition, when the sun goes down at night games, the oil refinery lights go on and the center field view looks like a bustling downtown area.
+In addition, at night games when the sun goes down, the oil refinery lights go on and the center field view looks like a bustling downtown area.
 It’s kinda cool.

-Sit in the last row of the stadium on the third base side.
-When a foul ball is hit out of the park, stand up to see if it hit a car.
+If you sit in the third base side - the last row, when a foul ball is hit out of the park, stand up and see if it hits a car.

 Lastly, one of the coolest features (and attention to detail) is that the doors at the stadium have baseball bat handles.